 We now consider a version of

-ending at the same indexes.
+the same bounds.
 We want to prove that

-array of the maximum values between its arguments at each index.
+the maximum values of both its arguments at each index.

-Here, GNATprove does not manage to prove the loop invariant even in the first
+Here, GNATprove doesn't manage to prove the loop invariant even for the

 B only until